Gurjaradesha: Culture and science

 Bhinmal was a great centre of learning.
 According to Kanhadade Prabandha, it had 45,000 Brahmins who never tired of studying the ancient sacred books.

-Brahmagupta, the well-known mathematicians astronomer, was born in 598 CE in Bhinmal.
+Brahmagupta, the well-known mathematician astronomer, was born in 598 CE in Bhinmal.
 He is likely to have lived most of his life in the town, during the empire of Harsha.
-He wrote two texts on mathematics and astronomy: The Brahma Sphuta Siddhanta in 628, and the Khandakhadyaka in 665.
+He wrote two texts on mathematics and astronomy: the Brāhmasphuṭasiddhānta in 628, and the Khandakhadyaka in 665.
 He made seminal contributions to mathematics, including the first mathematical treatment of zero, rules for manipulating positive and negative numbers, as well as algorithms for algebraic operations on decimal numbers.
 His work on astronomy and mathematics was transmitted to the court of the Abbasid Caliph Al-Mansur (r.
-754-775 CE), who had the Indian astronomical texts translated into Arabic.
-Through these texts, the decimal number system spread through the Arab world and later Europe.
+754-775 CE), who had the Indian astronomical texts translated into Arabic as Zij as-Sindhind.
+Through these texts, the Hindu–Arabic numeral system spread through the Arab world and later Europe.